 Toronto Women Film Festival celebrates and recognizes films made by talented female filmmakers from all over the world.
-The festival is an IMDb qualifying seasonal festival in partnership with Toronto Film Channel and sponsored by Toronto Film Magazine.
+The festival is an IMDb qualifying seasonal and annual festival.
+The festival also screens best films about women every year in Carlton Cinema and various art centers in Toronto.

 The festival also selects films created by all genders from all over the world from various backgrounds, cultures and traditions dealing with women in society.
-Films created by male directors about female characters are qualified to submit to the festival as well.
+Films created by male directors about female characters are qualified to submit to the festival as well and may be selected for live screening in the cinema for the annual program.